 - The pug is small enough to fit through a medium sized dog door for when you have to leave him alone for an hour or two.

-- While they are happy to have a play around with small kids, their favourite activity is sleeping and eating!
+- While they are happy to have a play around with small kids, the Pug’s favourite activity is sleeping and eating!

 - Because of their food passion, you will have to keep an eye on your Pug’s diet.
-Take him to the local cafe, let them sit on your knee and watch how they wallow in all of the attention!
-(Just don’t feed him biscuits!)
+Make sure you give him healthy treats rather than biscuits!
+Take him to the local cafe, let them sit on your kid’s knee and watch how they wallow in all of the attention!

 - The Boxer is a popular breed for kids as they are full of fun and play!
 They are upbeat, energetic and have a good deal of patience around young children, making them the perfect family pet.